History of Guyana: 2020 Election

+Guayana Esequiba

 Following the discovery of oil reserves in Guayana Esequiba in 2015, the territorial dispute over the region between Venezuela and Guyana escalated.
 In late 2023, a military buildup of Venezuelan forces on the border with Guayana Esequiba sparked a diplomatic crisis.
-On the 3rd of December 2023, a non-binding referendum in Venezuela was held on the annexation of the territory into Venezuela.
+On 3 December 2023, a non-binding referendum in Venezuela was held on the annexation of the territory into Venezuela.
 Despite low turnout, with an estimated 2.1 million participating, 95% voted to create a Guayana Esequiba state under Venezuelan control, and granting Venezuelan citizenship to the region's inhabitants and "implementing social programs" for those living there.
-President Nicolás Maduro described the referendum as a "moment for national unity" and said that Venezuela is "recovering the lands bequeathed to us by our independence heroes."
+Venezuelan President Nicolás Maduro described the referendum as a "moment for national unity" and said that Venezuela is "recovering the lands bequeathed to us by our independence heroes."

-The referendum's questions were condemned by the Guyanese government, the Commonwealth of Nations Secretary-General Patricia Scotland, and Secretary General of the Organization of American States (OAS), Luis Almagro.
+The referendum's questions were condemned by the Guyanese government, the Commonwealth of Nations Secretary-General Patricia Scotland, and Secretary General of the Organisation of American States (OAS), Luis Almagro.
 Also, the leadership of the Caribbean Community voiced support for Guyana, and Brazil increased its military presence along its northern border, in response to the escalating tensions in the region.
 Within Venezuela, the Episcopal Conference of Venezuela called for resolving the conflict between Guyana and Venezuela peacefully, and the Communist Party of Venezuela (PCV) described the referendum as the "old strategy of the bourgeoisie [that tries] to instill patriotic and chauvinist feelings in a good part of the population (...) making people believe that in our country there is no more important problem to solve".
-Some speculated that the dispute has "raised fears of US intervention in the region" due to U.S. backing of the Guyanese government.
+Some speculated that the dispute has "raised fears of U.S. intervention in the region" due to U.S. backing of the Guyanese government.

-In September 2025, Irfaan Ali re-elected for second term as Guyana’s president.